parsokev/graph_repo/README.md

 5. Build or Rebuild all files within the target `Graph_TIProject` CMake Project using the provided `CMakeLists.txt` file and the `update.sh` shell script:

-   1. To Rebuild the Main Build of the CMake Project:
+   1. To Rebuild the Main Build of the CMake Project By Either:

        - Clicking the `Build` icon in upper right-hand corner of the title for the `Build` section under `Project Status`